-“It’s easy to fall into a pity party” and tell yourself you’re not a runner when you start to slow down, says Jesse Kropelnicki, founder of QT2 Systems and coach for speedy pros like Caitlin Snow and Pedro Gomes.
+“It’s easy to fall into a pity party” and tell yourself you’re not a runner when you start to slow down, says Jesse Kropelnicki, pro coach and founder of QT2 Systems.
 Don’t do that ever again.
 It’s time to stop feeling bad for yourself and start racing all the way through the finish line.
 Use these tips to turn your run from a weakness into a strength.

 Fuel smarter to run faster

 “The No. 1 issue, by far, is race fueling on the bike,” Kropelnicki says.
 “There’s not even a close second.”